algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ![alt text](./images/Audio_panel.png)

-Finally we can play the sound as follows :
+Finally, we can play the sound as follows :

 ```
 var sound = preload("res://sounds/your_sound.ogg")